-Generally this construction, with the link states, is called PEPS (projected entangled pair states).
-[See this recent paper for a clear recent account of this point of view.]
-Sometimes it is useful to distinguish some of the indices, i.e. to regard one of the indices at each site as living in the actual space, and the rest as auxiliary, e.g. where the blue index lives in $\mathcal{H}x$ (goes up to $\mathfrak{D}$ ), while the red indices are auxiliary, $a, b = 1..\chi$ , the bond dimension.
-Then we can make a state in $\otimes_x \mathcal{H}x$ by contracting the auxiliary indices (for example, with periodic boundary conditions in one dimension, as at right).
-A state constructed in this way automatically satisfies the area law.
-Consider a left-right bipartition in the previous figure (consider open boundary conditions here).
-The state is automatically in the Schmidt representation, and we can bound the entanglement entropy above by $\log \chi$ .
-More generally, in higher dimensions, we can bound the entropy of a subregion by $\log \chi$ times the number of bonds crossed by the entangling surface ( $3 \log \chi$ for the figure at right).
+- a sum of χ rank one matrices. χ is then an upper bound on the Schmidt rank, and we can bound the entanglement entropy above by $\log \chi$.
+More generally, in higher dimensions, we can bound the entropy of a subregion by $\log \chi$ times the number of bonds crossed by the entangling surface $(3 \log \chi)$ for the figure at right).
 Conversely, an exact area law implies such a local tensor network state: an area law means we can do Schmidt decomposition across every cut, and we need at most $\chi = \mathcal{O}(L^0)$ singular values for each bond, a number which does not grow with system size.

-B In 1d, such a local tensor network state is called a matrix product state (MPS):
+In 1d, such a local tensor network state is called a matrix product state (MPS):